NAS EAST ANGLIA

 CITiZAN: Coastal and Intertidal Zone Archaeological Network (MOLA)

-A successful survey was conducted and the results are currently being collated.
+In 2014 a successful survey was conducted and the results are currently being collated.
 Material recorded included some 20 animal bones/teeth, Medieval roof tiles, Late Medieval pottery and Post-Medieval pottery.
 An abandoned hulk was also measured and tentatively identified as Breton fishing vessel sold into UK ownership.

 RARE SIGHTING OF SEA HENGE IN JUNE 2013